Estella And Pip

 1910

-Dickens's Great Expectations, Library Edition, p.
-461.
+Dickens's Great Expectations, Library Edition, facing p.
+456.

-Scanned image and text by Philip V. Allingham
+Scanned image and text by Philip V. Allingham.

 Earlier in the ultimate day of the action of Great Expectations, Pip, just returned from the eastern offices of Clarriker and Company, takes his nephew, little Pip, to visit the old cemetary where the narrative began, among the tombstones of the Pirrip family.
 The narrator specifically mentions reliving the opening scene by setting the child of Biddy and Joe "on a certain tombstone" (Ch.
 LIX) in the churchyard.
-However, in Harry Furniss's final plate for the 1910 Charles Dickens Library Edition of the novel, "Estella and Pip: I saw no shadow of another parting from her.--Great Expect., p.
+However, in Harry Furniss's final plate for the 1910 Charles Dickens Library Edition of the novel, "Estella and Pip: I saw no shadow of another parting from her. —Great Expect., p.
 461," we are not in the garden of the former Satis House at all, but once again in the churchyard.
 Thus, perhaps to provide a neat complement to the opening scene, the illustrator has conflated the churchyard and the garden into a single setting.
 Since this twenty-seventh plate has been placed some five pages prior to the moment realized, the reader may not notice the incongrous elements: the willow tree (right), the tomb (left rear), and the tombstone (right).
 Symbolically, since the scene between Pip and Estella lays rest the vengeful spirit of Miss Havisham, that it has been re-set in the graveyard may be appropriate, even if in doing so Furniss has challenged the authority of Dickens's text as no previous illustrator before him had done.

 Almost as incongruous as the properties in the background is the sour expression of the protagonist, hardly that of an ardent lover who has just completed his life-time quest.
 Estella (downstage centre, so to speak) dominates the ultimate scene, as proud, haughty, unbowed, and poised as ever as she gently lifts her voluminous skirt with her right hand while lightly resting her left on Pip's arm.
 Lightly sketched in the background are an area railing (right) and the leaded panes of a church window (left).
 Although Dickens specifies that the scene occurs on a misty December evening, Furniss suggests neither the twilight hour nor the season, for the scene is well lit and the willow in full leaf.

 Bolton, H. Philip.
+"Great Expectations."
 Dickens Dramatized.
 Boston: G. K. Hall, 1987.
+Pp. 416-429.

 Davis, Paul.
 Charles Dickens A to Z: The Essential Reference to His Life and Work.
 New York: Facts On File, 1998.